October 11, 2023

 Advertisements

-What are the different types of mortgages in Canada?
+What are the different types of mortgage loans in Canada?

 Portable and assumable mortgages can be transferred from seller to buyer quite easily.
 Conventional mortgages do not require mortgage insurance, while high-ratio mortgages do.